stackrox/contributions/util-scripts/roxctl-grace-period/README.md

 Output lists each Fixable CVE as
 - "in grace": CVE Published less than "grace period" days ago
-- "in grace": CVE Published more than "grace period" days ago
+- "out of grace": CVE Published more than "grace period" days ago

 Usage: